Akhilbisht798/Akhilbisht798/README.md

 ### Hi there 👋

-#### I'm a Student in Dehradun, India.
+#### I'm a Computer Science Student in Dehradun, India.
 #### Full Stack Developer.

 #### NOW

 - ✨ Working on go, cloud computing.
-- Learning devops, cloud on the go.
+- Learning devops, cloud as I build.
 - :rocket: looking for open source projects to contribute;

 #### REACH ME